-8.3.18 Zero-Delay Mode (ZDM) Synchronization
+8.3.18 Zero-Delay Mode (ZDM)

 Zero-delay mode synchronization can be enabled to achieve zero phase delay between the selected DPLL reference input clock and the selected zero-delay feedback clock.
-8 8-29 shows how the OUT0 clock can feedback to any DPLL for zero-delay.
-Zero-delay mode is primarily implemented to achieve deterministic phase relationship between an input and some outputs, for example, 1-PPS input and 1-PPS output.
+8 8-30 shows how the OUT0 clock can internally feedback to any DPLL as the zero-delay output clock.
+Zero-delay mode is primarily implemented to achieve deterministic phase relationship between an input and selected outputs such as 1-PPS input to 1-PPS outputs or 156.25-MHz input to 156.25-MHz outputs.